binhex/documentation/docker/faq/help.md

 ### Gather Command execution

-1. Left click the container and select 'Edit', make any change to a value, then switch it back to what it was and click on 'Apply', then copy and paste the 'Command execution' shown to a file.
+1. Left click the container and select 'Edit', make any change to a value, then switch it back to what it was and click on 'Apply', then copy and paste the 'Command execution' shown to a file, ensuring to **remove all reference to username and password**.
-1. Go to support thread (left click icon and select 'Support') and then attach (do NOT paste) the 'Command execution' output file.
+2. Go to support thread (left click icon and select 'Support') and then attach (do NOT paste) the 'Command execution' output file.

 ### Gather Supervisor log